Anadema/Cryptographia/README.md

 # 🔐 Cryptographia — Web Edition

-> **An interactive journey through 3,500 years of cryptography history.**<bR><br>
+> **An interactive journey through 3,500 years of cryptography history.**
 Cryptographia is an educational web game featuring **16 progressive cryptographic puzzles**, spanning from ancient Hebrew traditions to the digital age.
-Each challenge immerses the player in a real historical era and encryption system, with an immersive cyberpunk design and full **bilingual support (🇫🇷 French / 🇺🇸 English)**.
+Each challenge immerses the player in a real historical era and encryption system, with an immersive cyberpunk design and full **bilingual support (🇫🇷 French / 🇺🇸 English)**.<bR><br>

 <img width="648" height="565" alt="Cryptographia preview" src="https://github.com/user-attachments/assets/954ca4c5-7a94-4c40-8633-46173ebaa09c" />